FDSchaefer/omni8task/README.md

 **DICOM FORMAT:**
-- I found that there was a signficant glut in DICOM formated open source data of good quality
+- I found that there was a significant glut in DICOM formatted open source data of good quality
-- As a result I created 'convert2dicom.py' which converted .nii files to usable DICOM folder structures
+- As a result I created [convert2dicom.py](convert2dicom.py) which converted .nii files to usable DICOM folder structures
 - This could then be used for testing the DICOM ingestion.

 ---